 - 1 big pinch of Kala Namak salt (1-2 tsp)

-- Add the chopped garlic and onion to a pan along with the olive oil and cook for about 5 mins then add sliced zucchini and other veg.
+- Add the onion to a pan along with the olive oil and cook for about 5 mins, then add sliced zucchini and other veggies

 - Break down the tofu using a fork or your hands and add along with all remaining ingredients except the coriander